-Capture Screenshots of Web Pages with WordPress API - Digital Inspiration
+Capture Screenshots of Web Pages with WordPress API

-There are innumerous software programs and browser add-ons that let you capture screenshots of web pages with a click.
+There are in numerous software apps that let you capture screenshots of web pages with a click.
 You open some page in your browser, hit the capture button and the screenshot gets saved as a static image.

 Simple.
 There can however be instances when you may want to capture ‘dynamic’ screenshots of web pages – images that refresh automatically if the content, or the layout, of the underlying web page has changed.
 How do you do that?